oar-team/oar-docker/README.rst

 Security
 --------

-Docker-oarcluster is a development project and a testing one.
+OAR-docker is a development project and a testing one.
 It is in no way secure.
 Besides, the private ssh key used is also insecured since it is public (you can find it in the sources).